 This publication is part of the Living on the Land series.
 It provides concise information on raising rabbits as a source of meat.
-Topics include choosing which breed to raise and selecting your initial breeding stock.
-Use the button below to download this publication as a PDF.
-Listen to the Living on the Land podcast series on iTunesU.
-Or use the supplemental links ...
+Topics include protecting your animals from predators and disease, and providing proper housing. ...

 OSU Extension Catalog